+Do you hold or have you held leadership positions in any of the following types of organizations or groups?"
+Select all that apply.
 Are you currently active in any of the following types of organizations/groups?
 Select all that apply.

 Internet governance organizations